liambll/MRI-cardiac-segmentation/README.md

 ## Part 1: Parse the DICOM images and Contour Files
 #### Assumption
 - The pipeline only parse DICOM images and i-contour files that are matched together.
 Files that do not have corresponding DICOM/i-contour counterpart are probably not useful at the moment and will not be parsed.
-- The pipeline keep the parsed output in memory (for subsequent processing) instead of saving the output to storage
+- The pipeline keeps the parsed output in memory (for subsequent processing) instead of saving the output to storage
 - There is no information on how a DICOM image should be matched with a contour file.
 I make a guess that for a patient, a XYZ.dcm DICOM image should be match with IM-0001-0XYZ-icontour-manual.txt contour file.